liamgauthier/Turing-Machine-Sim/README.md

+This is my first project excluding course work, daily coding challenges, and the like.
+I would appreciate any feedback you can provide.

 # Turing-Machine-Sim
 This software simulates a Turing Machine in your python console.
 A turing machine is a machine that uses Alan Turing's six primitives to perform calculations on a tape of theoreticaly infinite length.
 A Turing Machine program is comprized of lines which check the tape's